It’s pizza. It’s a pie. Or a tart (fancy word for pie) What more can I say? Okay, I’m done. See ya later.

-- One pie crust to fit into a 10" tart shell with removable bottom.
-If you are opting to use a pre-made pie crust from the grocery store, get the deep dish size, as it will fit into the 10" pan easier.
+- 1 pie crust to fit into a 10" tart shell with a removable bottom If you are using a pre-made pie crust from the grocery store, get the deep dish size, as it will fit into a 10" pan easier.
 Or use my Perfect Pie Crust recipe

 - 1 tbsp olive oil

-- 1 medium yellow onion, thinly sliced from top to bottom, to make one cup
+- 1 medium yellow onion thinly sliced from top to bottom, enough to make 1 cup

-- 2 cubanelle peppers, thinly sliced, to make one cup (or you can use green, red, orange peppers etc)
+- 2 cubanelle peppers thinly sliced to make 1 cup.
+You can use gree, red or orange peppers as well

-- 4 medium tomatoes, seeded and chopped, to make 2 cups
+- 4 medium tomatoes seeded and chopped, enough to make 2 cups

-- 1 tsp fresh oregano, chopped.
-Alternatively you can use 1/4- 1/2 tsp dried
+- 1 tsp fresh oregano chopped (alternatively you can use 1/2 tsp dried)

 - 1-2 tsp hot pepper flakes